fiatdao/keeper-i/README.md

 Liquidates undercollateralized positions.

-This service altruistically calls the `Limes.liquidate` function for any position that is underwater, trigerring an auction for that position.
+This service altruistically calls the `Limes.liquidate` function for any position that is underwater, triggering an auction for that position.

 ## CLI